spotDL/spotify-downloader/Working Docs/workingDocs.md

 The one thing I have to do the next commit is update the interface/related object docs and add genre lookup to SpotifyHelpers.

+# 2 Days later...

+Well, yesterday I fixed up the metadata dilemma.
+Good.
+Just now made a few changes to the logging format because if spotdl is going to be multi-process, chances are that the same code will be executing in parallel meaning that all the logging data will be the same, so how do you distinguish them? the PID.
+I've added the PID of the calling process to the logging format.

+Reading logs can be quite the pain, It sometimes seems like a random list of disjoint strings.
+So here are 2 new logging guidelines, give a context and use '>' to denote continuation.
+I just updated the code guidelines now.

+I guess its about time we had a package/module overview of what constitutes spot-dl.
+That is what I'm going to do now.

+The results can be found [here](../Diagrams).

+Out of the required modules, the following are left to complete:
+- search provider (plan to ask @rockeyinventor)
+- metadata provider (lyrics only, should it be clubbed anyways?)
+- multi-process downloader
+- ffmpeg wrapper
+- encoder (partially complete, don't know how to apply album art)
+- the main interface (`soulOfSpotify`)